 Uncle Google quickly provided two documents on Cisco.com: an older one (explaining the IETF attributes, vendor-specific attributes and AV-pairs) and the most recent one (with more attributes and less useful information) covering every Cisco IOS software release up to 12.2 (yeah, it looks like the RADIUS attributes haven’t been touched in a long time).
 According to the documentation, attribute #11 as well as AV-pairs ip:inacl/ip:outacl and lcp:interface-config should work, but the access list did not appear in the interface configuration.

-If you register for my Advanced DMVPN webinar (register here), you’ll get 12 sets of complete router configurations covering every single design scenario described in the webinar.
+I included 12 sets of complete router configurations with the DMVPN webinar covering every single design scenario described in the webinar.
 The seven router lab topology emulates an enterprise DMVPN deployment with a redundant central site, a redundant remote site (with two routers) and two non-redundant remote sites (using two uplinks in a few scenarios).
 The seventh router emulates the Internet.
 The configurations can be used on any hardware (real or otherwise) supporting recent Cisco IOS software, allowing you to test and modify the design scenarios discussed in the webinar.

 A few weeks ago I wrote about the multihop FCoE basics and the two fundamentally different ways an FCoE network could be designed: FCoE on every switch or FCoE on the edges with DCB-extended bridging in the middle.